trifork/sdm/README.md

     NB.
 If you use Idea's IDE you can generate a project for that too, but this is currently not configured.
 Please contribute if you set it up. ;)

-*   Run the project from eclipse by deploying it to a J2EE application server.
+*   Running the application:

+    You can run the application directly from command line:

+        % gradle importer:jettyRun

+    The downside to this is that it will only run one sub-project at a time.

+    You can also use the eclipse to deploy the application to J2EE application server.
+This is recommended because you can control the server directly from the IDE and deploy several WAR (one for each sub-project).

-    I recommend not using the 'Preview' server in eclipse since you will not get any console output.
+    If you use eclipse, I recommend not using the 'Preview' server type since you will not get any console output.

     There are two projects you can run.
 The importer, and the replication service.